-Miso sauce is our all-time favorite, all-purpose sauce!
-It's loaded with umami, made with 7 simple ingredients, and great on everything from noodles and rice, to salads and stir-fries!
-Miso sauce also makes an excellent salad dressing and can even be used as a dip for veggies.
+Miso sauce is my favorite all-purpose sauce!
+It's zippy, full of umami, made with 7 simple ingredients, and delicious on everything from noodles and rice, to salads and stir-fries!
+Miso sauce also makes an excellent marinade, salad dressing, and dip for veggies.

-As a fermented food, miso is well known for its health benefits and incredible flavor, and this 5-minute sauce makes it easy to include miso in your diet.
+As a fermented food, miso is well known for its healthy probiotics and incredible flavor, and this 5-minute sauce is an easy way to include miso in your diet.

 There are many different varieties of miso and the flavors vary depending on several factors, like how long it was fermented and the exact type of koji used.